 He is in the process of writing a book for Current, an imprint of Penguin, on big data, the brain, and the future of prediction (due out in 2014).

-He also serves as the director of communications for the World Future Society and has been quoted as a futurist in The Washington Post, The Chicago Tribune, The Globe and Mail, The Christian Science Monitor, Elle Canada, Wired.com, Smart Money.com, Voice of America, and has been a guest on such networks and programs as WTOP in Washington, the Dave Rutherford Show (770 CHQR Canada) The World Today and the Christy Clark show (980 CKNW Canada), the Joan Hamburg show (710 WOR New York), Russia Today, CBS Sunday Morning with Charles Osgood, and Science Fantastic with Michio Kaku.
+He also serves as the director of communications for the World Future Society.
+As such, he directs the editorial content for THE FUTURIST magazine and the World Future Society Web site, overseeing a stable of more than 40 contributing bloggers (both staff and volunteer.)
+He also handles media engagements for the Society.
+He's been quoted as a foresight community representative in The Washington Post, The Chicago Tribune, The Globe and Mail, The Christian Science Monitor, Elle Canada, Wired.com, Smart Money.com, Voice of America.
+He's also been a guest on such networks and programs as WTOP in Washington, Fox and Friends, The Kojo Namndi show, RT, CBS Sunday Morning with Charles Osgood, and Science Fantastic with Michio Kaku.

 - Contact Us